hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 ![simple note taking app in ios](/images/how-to-write-automated-ui-tests-in-ios/note-app.gif)

+Look like a piece of cake, right?

 However, our job today is not about how to build such app.
-What we're gonna do instead is learning how to write automated UI tests for it.
+What we're gonna do instead is learning to write automated UI tests for it, for all screens and functionalities.
 That's the exciting part.

-# But what does automated UI tests look like anyway?
+# But what does automated UI tests look like?

 Let's have a look at this video: